diy/open-sourcerer/script.md

 > screenshot of side by side filenames

 ### Connect to Original
 4. We have one last thing to do.
-Because this is an open project, we can expect that may others will be doing the same forking and cloning and making changes to the files.
+Because this is an open project, we can expect that may others will be doing the same as us: forking and cloning and making changes to the files.
 We want to make sure we're always working with the most up to date files.
 To ensure this, we'll connect our local copy to the DIY original so that we can **pull** in the most recent changes before we work on ours.
 If you go back to the DIY page for Open-Sourcerer, you'll see the HTTP address in the near the top middle: https://github.com/diy/open-sourcerer.
 We're going to name this connection *upstream*.

 > should they type in their username@ here too?